 By William Blum (Originally published Feb.
 5, 2001)

 The newspapers were filled with pictures of happy relatives of the victims of the 1988 bombing of PanAm 103.

 A Libyan, Abdelbaset Ali Mohmed al-Megrahi, was found guilty of the bombing by a Scottish court in the Hague, his co-defendant, Al Amin Khalifa Fhimah, being acquitted.
 At long last there was going to be some kind of closure for the families.

 So what’s wrong with this picture?

 What’s wrong is that the evidence against Megrahi was stretched thin to the point of transparency.
-Indeed, the court verdict might be dubbed Supreme Court II [a reference to the Bush v.
-Gore decision that put George W. Bush in the White House], another instance of non-judicial factors clouding judicial reasoning.
+Indeed, the court verdict might be dubbed Supreme Court II (after the infamous Bush v.
+Gore case), another instance of non-judicial factors clouding judicial reasoning.

 The three Scottish judges cannot have relished returning to the United Kingdom after finding both defendants innocent of the murder of 270 people, largely from the U.K. and the United States.
 Not to mention having to face dozens of hysterical victims’ family members in the courtroom.